pervoikin11-rgb/russian-stock-market-factor-analysis/README.md

 - The explained variance analysis confirmed that only a few principal components capture a significant share of the market information.
 - The obtained results can be applied to portfolio construction, market segmentation and investment risk assessment.

+## 🚀 Project Highlights

+- Comprehensive statistical analysis of the Russian stock market.
+- Daily observations covering the period from **2019 to 2025**.
+- Analysis of **33** highly liquid MOEX stocks.
+- Application of modern multivariate statistical methods.
+- Reproducible research implemented entirely in Python.
+- Research conducted as part of a Bachelor's thesis in Economics.
 ---

 ## 📈 Dataset